 Register an app

-Create a new app at apps.dev.microsoft.com, or follow these detailed steps.
-Make sure to: - Use an identity that will be known by the tenant you intend to try the application with - Copy down the Application Id assigned to your app, you'll need it soon. - Add the Web platform for your app. - Enter two Redirect URIs.
+Create a new Converged app at apps.dev.microsoft.com, or follow these detailed steps.
+Make sure to: - Use an identity that will be known by the tenant you intend to use with the application - Copy down the Application Id assigned to your app, you'll need it soon. - Generate an Application Secret of the type password, and copy it for later.
+Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password. - Add the Web platform for your app. - Enter two Redirect URIs.
 The base URL for this sample,

 https://localhost:44321/, as well as

 https://localhost:44321/Account/AADTenantConnected.
 These are the locations which the v2.0 endpoint will be allowed to return to after authentication.

 If you have an existing application that you have registered in the past, feel free to use that instead of creating a new registration.

 In order to request admin restricted permissions, you'll need to declare the permissions your app will use ahead of time.
 While still in the registration portal,

 - Locate the Microsoft Graph Permissions section on your app registration.

 - Under Delegated Permissions, add the following permissions:

 - Be sure to Save your app registration.